 Issue 75: There is insufficient clarity of the meaning of 'cocoa products'.
-A review of made entirely of whole or part of the cocoa bean (such as cocoa paste).
+A review of include primary products that are made entirely of whole or part of the cocoa bean (such as cocoa paste).

 FSANZ's records in this matter indicates that FSANZ did intend to control the level of cadmium in the final products only, as opposed to the primary products.